 2. Total Debt Service (TDS)

-TDS is the annual debt payments, primarily the mortgage, crucial to the DSCR loan.
+TDS is the annual debt payments, primarily the mortgage.

 - Principal & Interest (P&I): Yearly loan payments based on amount, rate, and amortization.